Apr 23-24, 2010

 Siquijor - Plaridel Boat Trips(as of Jan 2023)

 There is only one bus plying this route - Sugbo Urban.
-Tourist class coach, a/c, comfortable, Sun-Fri (no Sat).
-P420 for boat, P275 for ferry to Bato, Leaves Siquijor Poblacion at xxxx, makes a clockwise roundtrip around Siquijor Island - Larena, Enrique, Maria, Lazi (stops at Lazi market for breakfast and leaves 6:50 am), San Juan, Siquijor (arrives 8am, P50 from Lazi to Siquijor Poblacion) and catches the 1pm ferry at Larena Port for Bato, Cebu and resumes its land route.
-Arrives Cebu City 10 pm.
+Tourist class coach, a/c, comfortable, Sun-Fri (these dates keep changing).
+P420 for bus, P275 for ferry to Liloan.
+Larena Port around 5 am, makes a clockwise roundtrip around Siquijor Island - Larena, Enrique Villanueva, Maria, Lazi (stops at Lazi market for breakfast and leaves 6:50 am), San Juan, Siquijor (arrives 8am, P50 from Lazi to Siquijor Poblacion) and catches the 1pm ferry at Larena Port (Sundays at 3 pm) for Liloan, Cebu and resumes its land route.
+Arrives Cebu City (South Bus Terminal) 10 pm.

 Suggested Destinations After Siquijor Island